-In this mode, the Intel[®] CSME SMBus controllers must be enabled by soft strap in the flash descriptor.
+In this mode, the Intel® CSME SMBus controllers must be enabled by soft strap in the flash descriptor.
 Refer to figure below for more details.

 In advanced TCO mode, the TCO target can either be connected to the host SMBus or the SMLink0.
+Refer to the SPI Flash Programming Guide for more details.

 SMLink0 is targeted for integrated LAN.
 When an Intel LAN PHY is connected to SMLink0, a soft strap must be set to indicate that the PHY is connected to SMLink0.
 When the Fast Mode is enabled using a soft strap, the interface will be running at the frequency of up to 1 MHz depending on different factors such as board routing or bus loading.
+Refer to the SPI Flash Programming Guide for more details.

 SMLink1 can be connected to an Embedded Controller (EC) or Baseboard Management Controller (BMC) use.
-In the case where a BMC is connected to SMLink1, the BMC communicates with the Intel Management Engine through the Intel[®] CSME SMBus connected to SMLink1.
+In the case where a BMC is connected to SMLink1, the BMC communicates with the Intel Management Engine through the Intel® CSME SMBus connected to SMLink1.
 The host and TCO target communicate with BMC through SMBus.

-Figure 32.
+Figure 38.
 Advanced TCO Mode